imec-myhdl/Spyce/doc/source/manual/Preface.rst

 *************

 Spyce requires:

 - python 2.7 or 3.5+
-- Qt: wrapper around PySide, PySide2, PyQt4 and PyQt5, see https://github.com/mottosso/Qt.py
+- Qt.py: wrapper around PySide, PySide2, PyQt4 and PyQt5, see https://github.com/mottosso/Qt.py
 - any of PySide, PySide2, PyQt4 and PyQt5
 - myhdl + fixbv extension, see https://github.com/imec-myhdl/myhdl
 - inkscape to edit icons, and convert to png